-As agencies and marketing/advertising companies adapt and scale to meet growing content demands of clients, the proposal to outsource content to professional content writers (whether that be to freelancers or to a white label content writing platform) inevitably comes up.
+As agencies adapt and scale to meet their clients’ content demands, the question of whether to outsource content to professional content writers—whether that be to individual freelancers or to a white label content writing platform—inevitably comes up.

 White Label Content Marketing FAQs

 First, let’s address some common questions (and concerns) about white label content.

 What is white label content?

 White label content is written content (blog posts, white papers, web content, product descriptions, etc.) that has nothing linking it either to Verblio or to its author in our platform.

 When you purchase white label content from Verblio, you can publish it as your own or sell it to a client.
 Nobody will know you didn’t write every word of that Pulitzer-worthy blog post yourself.